KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ## Step 2 - Setting up Environment variables, credentials, and API keys

-There are some files I didnt include so you'll need to create these files and directories which will contain your environment variables, credentials, and APIs.
+There are some files I didnt include for privacy reasons so you'll need to create these files and directories which will contain your environment variables, credentials, and APIs.

 ```bash
 # It's considered best practice to create new virtual environment when starting a new project.